-Introducing Jessica Curran: jazz-pop vocalist, composer, arranger and lyricist.
+Introducing Jessica Curran: jazz-pop vocalist, and award-winning songwriter based in Boston, MA.
 Jessica's voice was born of out of an Ella Fitzgerald ballad, the roar of Adele, and the sultry whispers of Norah Jones.
 Her lyrical soul swims in a glass of Joni Mitchell's holy wine, and her compositions throb with the heartbeat of tropical drums and the harmonic soundscape of Gretchen Parlato.
 A restless wanderer on a journey to live life to its extremities, Jessica Curran soaks in stories and soundscapes from the countries she's visited and connects the world through her songwriting and colorful arrangements.

 Jessica got her start at a young age, touring and performing with big bands and jazz ensembles in the New England Area.
 In August 2012, Jessica left her Massachuetts' small town to begin her jazz education at the University of North Texas.
 After learning the ropes from Falmouth Big Band, Stage Door Canteen, she had the tools equipped to make it into eight of the country’s most recognized jazz universities.
 During her time in the Dallas area, Jessica would write her first songs, cultivate her vocal abilities, and perform with notable artists such as Bobby McFerrin and Ben Folds.